openshift/training/beta-2-setup.md

 We will come back to these users later.

-### Cleanup
-One last step: Copy the `.kubeconfig` file into a place where the CLI tools look for it:

-    mkdir ~/.kube
-    cp /var/lib/openshift/openshift.local.certificates/admin/.kubeconfig ~/.kube

 ## Watching Logs
 RHEL 7 uses `systemd` and `journal`.
 As such, looking at logs is not a matter of `/var/log/messages` any longer.
 You will need to use `journalctl`.